France warns Brexit would be irreversible, single market access at stake

 "France has a thousand more reasons to leave the EU than Britain," she told TF1 television late on Monday, referring to French membership of the euro currency and Schengen border-free area.
 "I want a referendum in France.
 All EU countries should have a referendum."

-British Prime Minister David Cameron and his eurosceptic opponents made final pitches for wavering voters on Wednesday on the referendum, with the outcome still too close to call.
+British Prime Minister David Cameron and his euroskeptic opponents made final pitches for wavering voters on Wednesday on the referendum, with the outcome still too close to call.

 (Additional reporting by Paul Carrel and Michael Nienaber in Berlin, Robin Emmot and Paul Taylor in Berlin; Writing by Ingrid Melander; Editing by Richard Lough and Gareth Jones)